pinely-international/tama/README.md

 )
 ```

 As you can see even the children can be guarded.
-The `guard` method can be implement by your State library or you can create your own utility function do that to cover your special cases.
+The `guard` method can be implemented by your State library or you can create your own utility function do that to cover your special cases.

 ---